 SECTION VI: FACILITY FUNDING ALTERNATIVES

-The District does not currently have funds to provide for the shortfall in projected modernization costs.
-We suggest the District continue to participate in the State School Facility Program to access State facility funds.
+The District does not currently have funds to provide for the shortfall in modernization costs.
+We suggest the District continue to consider and pursue all State funding sources for the modernization of facilities.

 STATEMENT TO IDENTIFY PURPOSE OF FEE